What's inside

 Due to its fatty acid base, it may not be Malassezia folliculitis safe.

-Learn more about Bis-Diglyceryl Polyacyladipate-2Carbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Bis-Diglyceryl Polyacyladipate-2Carbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.